-The proposed bill introduces the Preceptorship Tax Credit Act, which aims to provide a nonrefundable income tax credit to licensed physicians who serve as preceptors in preceptorship programs.
-Under this act, physicians participating in these programs will be eligible for a credit of $1,000 for each rotation completed without compensation, with a maximum credit of $5,000 per taxable year.
-The act defines key terms such as "preceptor," "preceptorship program," and "rural location," and establishes that the Department of Revenue will oversee the application process, which includes submitting an affidavit and other required documentation.
-The total amount of credits approved in any fiscal year is capped at $1 million, with priority given to those serving in rural areas.
+The proposed bill introduces the Preceptorship Tax Credit Act, which aims to provide a nonrefundable income tax credit for licensed physicians who serve as preceptors in preceptorship programs.
+Under this act, starting from taxable years beginning on or after January 1, 2026, physicians can receive a credit of $1,000 for each rotation completed without compensation, with a maximum credit of $5,000 per year.
+The bill defines key terms such as "preceptor," "preceptorship program," and "rural location," and establishes that the Department of Revenue will oversee the application process, which includes submitting an affidavit and other required documentation.
+The total credits approved in any fiscal year will be capped at $1 million, with priority given to physicians in rural areas.

 Statutes affected: